-In 2016, a scheduling system for returnee families from VRC Azakhel (Nowshera) was established.
-All returnee families have to obtain a scheduled date for their return.
-UNHCR facilitated Voluntary Repatriation recommenced on 1 March after a three months winter break.
-A total of 1,253 families were scheduled for return in KP by the end of May 2018.
-However, 1,054 families (84%) presented themselves at the VRCs for their departure to Afghanistan.
+A scheduling system for returnee families from VRC Azakhel-KPK was established in 2016, as a result all returnee families have to obtain a scheduled date for their return.
+This year a total of 1,359 families were scheduled for return in KP by the end of June 2018.
+However, 1,131 families (83%) presented themselves at the VRCs for their departure to Afghanistan.
+Noting that the Voluntary Repatriation facilitated by UNHCR recommenced on 1 March after a three months winter break.

 The voluntary repatriation trend in 2018 is generally low compared to previous years.
 This is primarily due to the ongoing security situation in Afghanistan.
-Strict border entry requirements was stated as a major push factor for return during May.
+Strict border entry requirements was stated as a major push factor for return during June.
 Main areas of return are Kabul and Nangarhar provinces.

-Since 2002, 4,367,052 Afghan refugees have repatriated from Pakistan with UNHCR's assistance (see chart above).
+Since 2002, 4,367,917 Afghan refugees have repatriated from Pakistan with UNHCR's assistance (detailed in the graph above).
 The number of refugees repatriating to Afghanistan has fluctuated over the years and has decreased substantially, from around 450,000 in 2005 to 58,211 in 2015.
-2016 saw an increase with over 381,275 returns which was the highest recorded number of returns since 2005.
+A significant increase on the number of voluntary repatriation was observed in 2016 with over 381,275 returns.

-A total of 6,861 individuals were facilitated for voluntary repatriation process between 1 March to 31 May 2018 from Pakistan with a total of 6,610 entitled for cash assistance.
-The remaining 251 have received UNHCR's cash assistance in the past.
+A total of 7,726 individuals were facilitated for voluntary repatriation process between 1 March to 30 June 2018 from Pakistan with a total of 7,458 entitled for cash assistance.
+The remaining 268 have received UNHCR's cash assistance in the past.

-^{} The percentages presented in the graphs are based on 1,497 head of households interviews conducted from 1 March to 31 May 2018 at both VRCs.
+^{} The percentages presented in the graphs are based on 1,614 head of households interviews conducted from 1 March to 30 June 2018 at both VRCs.
 The revised exit questionnaire was placed at both VRC Azakhel and VRC Baleli which has also been aligned with UNHCR Afghanistan's new revised EC Monitoring form.